 Tip: To pull your mutual fund portfolio in one place click here.

 In case of family succession planning and continuity, the CAS is a very handy tool.
-You need not be dependent on the bank or wealth manager to just know what is where.
-This also makes it easy to migrate to a new advisor and hence reduces the burden of tracking things.
+You need not to be dependent on the bank or wealth manager to just know what is where.
+This also makes it easy to migrate to a new investment advisor and hence reduces the burden of tracking things.

 6. Has the advisor suggested me to buy close ended funds?

-If your advisor shows interest in you buying series funds or closed ended funds, then it is a warning sign.
+If your Investment advisor shows interest in you buying series funds or closed ended funds, then it is a warning sign.
 Such funds have high front loaded fees which reduce your investment corpus even before the clock starts.

 7. Has the advisor suggested me to buy NFOs?